-With an extensive portfolio of completed residential projects throughout North London and North West London over more than a decade, Scenario Architecture sees the capital as home terrain.
-Our clients have helped propel us to North London architects of choice: changing North London’s architectural landscape house by house.
+With an extensive portfolio of completed residential projects throughout North London and North West London over more than a decade, Scenario Architecture feels at home in this part of the city.
+Our clients have helped position us as North London architects of choice: changing the architectural landscape one family home at a time.

 We established Scenario in 2007 with a vision to develop a uniquely collaborative method of architecture.
 We take a considered approach to our clients’ desires, placing their aspiration for a new, architect-designed home in high definition.
 The clients’ needs are the main focus of our design process.

 A highly functional home is the result of a deep understanding and precise analysis of each client’s unique lifestyle – and that shows in our work.
 A Scenario house tells the story of the owners – not the architects.

 An Uneven Split, our landmark new build project in St Albans Hertfordshire, is an example of our ability to push architectural boundaries and integrate cutting edge home automation and sustainability principles into our designs.

 Scenario House, another of our most famous projects in Stoke Newington, London, was covered widely and shortlisted for several prestigious architecture awards – including the 2018 RIBA London Awards.
 It is proof our successful approach to domestic architecture projects.